What a Treat: Apaches hold annual Boo-Ball game

 For wrestling fans there was Hulk Hogan (Robert Hines) taking on Rey Mysterio (Kade Sanchez) in a Friday Night Smackdown version on Thursday.
 The two got into a wrestling bout much to the delight of the youngsters and their Apache teammates.

-Brandon Williams, who came dress as a lumberjack (but who has an uncanny resemblance to Patrick Mahomes), changed to a black & white shirt and served as the referee for the match.
+Brandon Williams, who came dressed as a lumberjack (but who has an uncanny resemblance to Patrick Mahomes), changed to a black & white shirt and served as the referee for the match.

-Somehow Ric Flare (AKA: Luke Johnson) stayed out of the match, but did provide a "woo."
+Somehow Ric Flair (AKA: Luke Johnson) stayed out of the match, but did provide a “woo.”
 And Mysterio got the win.

 Billy Hoyle (Woody Harrelson character) from the movie “White Men Can’t Jump” was played by Clayton Kelley.